tomizechsterson/CharGen/README.md

 # CharacterGenServices
-A character generator for various tabletop RPG's

-These services are simply the backend for this project, and are meant to be called from the [character-gen](https://github.com/tomizechsterson/character-gen) ReactJS project.
+These services are the backend for this project, and are meant to be called from the [character-gen](https://github.com/tomizechsterson/character-gen) ReactJS project.